Mining Structures (Analysis Services - Data Mining)

 For more information, see Mining Structure Columns.

 When you define the data for the mining structure, you can also specify that some of the data be used for training, and some for testing.
-Therefore, it is no longer necessary to separate your data in advance of creating a data mining structure.
-Instead, while you create your model, you can specify that a certain percentage of the data be held out for testing, and the rest used for training, or you can specify a certain number of cases to use as the test data set.
-The information about the training and testing data sets is cached with the mining structure, and as a result, the same test set can be used with all models that are based on that structure.
+Therefore, it is no longer necessary to partition your data in advance of creating a data mining structure.
+You can specify that a certain percentage of the data be held out for testing, and the rest used for training, or you can specify a certain number of cases to use as the test data set.
+The partition information is cached with the mining structure; therefore, the same test set can be used with all models that are based on that structure.

-For more information, see Training and Testing Data Sets.
+For more information, see Partitioning Data into Training and Testing Sets (Analysis Services - Data Mining).

 Processing Mining Structures